artyomwhite/star-wars/README.md

 # Installation
 Installation
 Before setting up and running this application locally, it's recommended to familiarize yourself with the React Native environment setup.
-Please refer to the official React Native documentation on environment setup for detailed instructions: React Native - Environment Setup.
+Please refer to the official React Native documentation on environment setup for detailed instructions: [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup).
+.

 Follow these steps to run the application: